 While this beautiful planet might have a gazillion sights hidden for its own eyes, and some that humans thankfully stumbled on and immediately classified, we have to say that Bora Bora is at the near top.

-A visual treat, indeed, Bora Bora is one of those places that only seems to get more unreal and ethereal than its pictures ever prepared us for.
+A visual treat, Bora Bora is one of those places that only seems to get more unreal and ethereal than its pictures ever prepared us for.

 A sunny paradise on this blue planet, Bora Bora demands to be admired and hailed at least once in our lifetime.
-And we’ve got the ultimate guide to how to maximize on your tour, the best time to travel to Bora Bora, the places to see at Bora Bora, and the absolute must-try’s you cannot miss out on!
+And we’ve got the ultimate guide to maximize your tour, the best time to travel to Bora Bora, the places to see at Bora Bora, and the absolute must-try’s you cannot miss out on!

 Bora Bora- An Overview